naserdaneshi/SQLSourceControler/README.md

 # SQLSourceControler
-Every company need to protect content of routines by unwanted changes by users.
-Here is an example of checking routine's modification
+Every company needs to protect content of routines by any unwanted changes by users.
+Here is an example of checking routine's modification.